Welcome to Somerset Badger Group

 Badgers have five claws, longer on the front and a kidney-shaped central pad.
 Look for them in soft mud or soil.
 Long guard hairs which are coarse and have a short dark section close to a lighter tip can often be found in spoil heaps at setts or where badgers have pushed under obstacles such barbed wire fences.

 Badgers visiting gardens can be a wonderful opportunity to observe these amazing and resourceful animals.
 But sometimes they can cause problems.
 If you have a concern about badgers coming into your garden or if you think you may have a sett please call our 24/7 Helpline for help and advice.
-You can also click this link for additional information.

 Sadly a significant number of badgers die on our roads each year and often this is the only time many people see them.
 If you should see a dead badger on the road please report it by completing our on-line Badger Sighting form or by calling our 24/7 Helpline.
 If the badger is injured please contact our 24/7 Helpline immediately – see also BADGER RESCUE